airtai/faststream/.faststream_gen/nats/rpc.md

 # RPC over NATS

-Because **NATS** has zero-cost for a new subjects creation, we can easely setup a new subject consumer just for the one response message.
-This way your request message will be published to the one topic, and response message will be consumed from another one (temprorary subject), what allows you to use regular **FastStream RPC** syntax in the **NATS** case too.
+Because **NATS** has zero cost for creating new subjects, we can easily set up a new subject consumer just for the one response message.
+This way, your request message will be published to one topic, and the response message will be consumed from another one (temporary subject), which allows you to use regular **FastStream RPC** syntax in the **NATS** case too.

 !!! tip
-    **FastStream RPC** over **NATS** works in the *NATS-Core* and *NATS-JS* cases as well, but in the *NATS-JS* case you have to specify expected `stream` as a publish argument.
+    **FastStream RPC** over **NATS** works in both the *NATS-Core* and *NATS-JS* cases as well, but in the *NATS-JS* case, you have to specify the expected `stream` as a publish argument.

 ## Blocking Request